Careers & Internships At VPR

 - Hometown, State

-Please provide maximum 100-word answers to the next three questions:
+Please provide maximum 100-word answers to these questions:

 - Why does public radio journalism interest you, and how might this internship fit into your future career?